 Those expeditions were not "science based".
 Rather, they were "commercial" expeditions designed for the serious cross-country desert walker to explore the vast inland.
 And it was therefore appropriate that in 1999 National Geographic Adventure Magazine described the Simpson Desert Expedition as one of the 25 Greatest Adventures In The World.

-The 2020 Expedition will be on a new transect from the western desert fringe near the Finke River floodplain, across the great dune field to an area just short of the Queensland/NT border.
+The 2021 Expedition will be on a new transect from the western desert fringe near the Finke River floodplain, across the great dune field and into the Northern Territory, then south towards the central desert in South Australia.
 Crossing the dunes every day is certainly challenging for the human element of the team, and equally demanding for the camels, who after all, are doing all the hard work.

 The minimum distance walked will be well over 240kms, with most of the journey spent in the dune field.
-It is not until the last few days of the expedition that we will cross some more open country near where three native wells (mikiri) are located, and we intend to visit one of these sites as we continue east.
+In the 'middle third' of the expedition we will cross some more open country near where three native wells (mikiri) are located, and we intend to visit one of these sites before heading southeast.
 And of course as our first nation peoples lived and traversed right across the desert, we would expect to find evidence of their habitation throughout the expedition.

 What research will we carry out on the journey?